Pregnant women are about 5 times more likely to develop blood clots than non-pregnant women.

 A blood clot is a clump of blood that forms when blood changes from liquid to solid.
 When blood clots form in the veins, it’s called venous thromboembolism, and it’s a very serious health issue.
 It first manifests as deep vein thrombosis (DVT), which are clots that primarily occur in the legs, thighs and pelvis.
-When the clot (or part of it) dislodges and travels to the blood vessels of the lungs, it causes a blockage known as pulmonary embolism (PE), which could be fatal if it stops blood from reaching the lungs.
+When the clot (or part of it) dislodges and travels to the blood vessels of the lungs, it causes a blockage known as pulmonary embolism (PE), which could be fatal.

 Pregnancy and Blood Clots

 Pregnant women are more likely to develop blood clots than non-pregnant women because: